Lee Teng-hui: Economist and professor (1949–1971)

 In 1957, Lee began a career as an economist, senior specialist, and consultant on the Joint Commission on Rural Reconstruction (JCRR), a U.S.-sponsored commission to modernize Taiwan's agricultural system.
 He was eventually appointed a project head of the JCRR's Division of Rural Economics under economist Hsieh Sam-chung, and began publishing in international academic agriculture journals under the name "T. H. Lee" while continuing to teach at NTU as a professor.
 He also taught at the Graduate School of East Asian Studies at National Chengchi University.
-In 1965, the Rockefeller Foundation awarded Lee a scholarship to pursue doctoral studies at Cornell University; he departed Taiwan for the U.S. in September, enrolling in Cornell's New York State College of Agriculture and Life Sciences.
+In 1965, the Rockefeller Foundation awarded Lee a scholarship to pursue doctoral studies at Cornell University; he departed Taiwan for the U.S. in September, enrolling in Cornell's College of Agriculture and Life Sciences.

 Lee spent his first two years at Cornell studying agricultural finance, econometrics, quantitative analysis, developmental economics, production economics, food distribution, and public policy.
 He divided his time between the School of Applied Economics and Management, Olin Library, and the Albert R. Mann Library.
 Economics professor Kenneth L. Robinson described Lee as "very reserved, very able and very conscientious".
 Bernard F. Stanton, a professor of agricultural economics at Cornell, recalled: "Lee’s great strength was in his intellectual capacity and his ideas.
 He was very serious, and he came to Cornell with specific ideas on what he wanted to accomplish with his thesis".
 Another professor, Daniel G. Sisler, recalled: "He wouldn’t be out playing volleyball with other graduate students or down at a bar in Collegetown.
 He was very quiet, very studious and personally dedicated to his work and to Taiwan.
 I gave him an A in a course on research methods, and I don’t give out many A’s".
 John Williams Mellor, who supervised Lee's doctoral dissertation, remembered Lee as "a very mature, thoughtful student with an absolutely first-rate analytical mind".